blalab/countrymatch/README.md

 ### Conclusions

-Notice this program performs as many as m*n operations where m=864 and n=64272.
-However it finishes in about 3 minutes which is not that bad.
+The simple matching program performs as many as m*n simple comparison operations where m=864 and n=64272.
+It finishes in about 3 minutes which is not that bad.

 + Simple comparison returns 564 matches out of 864 = 65.2777% matches

+In the second version the program calculates the Edit Distance as many as 864x64272 times.
+This program takes 9+ hours to run (2.4GHz Intel Core i5, 4GB RAM OS X)

 + Edit Distance comparison returns the same 564 perfect matches (Edit Distance = 0) plus:
       Edit Distance == 1     13 Results
       Edit Distance == 2     25 Results